aplteam/Fire/Docs/ReadMe.md

 However, this is inconsistent with what Fire does with functions and operators: in ordinary namespaces a variable is listed on it's own only when its value --- not the name! --- carries a hit.
 For scripted namespaces it's listed on its own when the value _or_ the name carries a hit.

-The reason for this inconsistency is that is no good way to tell function assignments (like `fns←+/`) from variable assignments.
+The reason for this inconsistency is that there is no good way to tell function assignments (like `fns←+/`) from variable assignments.

 Since "Replace" is only available for variables of certain types anyway, this still seemed the best way to deal with the problem.